Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

       - Enter the name of a file in the storage account in the `datalake` container (upload this file before starting the trigger).
       - To monitor the run, go to "Monitor > Pipeline runs".
       ![Pipeline Run](docs/images/SynapseRun.png?raw=true "Pipeline Run]")
+   - If a redeployment is required of the Trigger and it has been activated, it will need to be manually deactivated before redeployment will be successful.

 Congratulations!! 🥳 You have successfully deployed the solution.